In this article, I’m going to show you how study skills systems use learning styles to help improve your grades for students of all ages.

-Learning styles are defined as a type of preference for the way you learn and remember new information.
-There are three basic learning styles - visual learning styles, auditory learning styles, and kinethestic learning styles.
+Learning styles are a type of preference for the way you learn and remember new information.

 There is great truth to the saying that one picture equals a thousand words.

 If you have a more visual learning style preference, here are a couple of things that might describe you.

 You might be very good at organizing things, tend to be neater, usually are good at drawing, and may enter fields like architecture, or art.

 As it turns out, many CEOs are highly visual, too.